microsoft/msquic/docs/Streams.md

 # Sending

-An app can send on a locally initiated unidirectional stream or a peer initiated bidirectional stream.
+An app can send on a locally initiated unidirectional/bidirectional stream or a peer initiated bidirectional stream.
 The app uses the [StreamSend](v1/StreamSend.md) API queue data to be reliably sent.
 MsQuic holds on to any buffers queued via [StreamSend](v1/StreamSend.md) until they have been completed via the `QUIC_STREAM_EVENT_SEND_COMPLETE` event.

 ## Send Buffering